teamdeeson/d8-quickstart/README.md

 ### web/
 This and `docroot/` are symlinked to the same location for wider compatibility and should also be excluded from your repository.

+# Known limitations

+*Drush locking up*: Some drush commands will hang the terminal, notabily `drush @docker ssh` and `drush @docker sql-cli`.
+Use the *Helpful docker commands* section below to see the alternatives.
+The reason for this [is here](https://github.com/jeroenpeeters/docker-ssh/issues/27)

 # Helpful Docker commands